google/googletest/googletest/README.md

     is just a little more complex, but doesn't have the limitations of the other methods.

-The last of the above methods is implemented with a small piece of CMake code so the code is pulled into the main build.
+The last of the above methods is implemented with a small piece of CMake so the code is pulled into the main build.

 Just add to your `CMakeLists.txt`: